 “I have used this table for a chart and want the legend to show ‘2017 - Average 6.50’ and ‘2018 - Average 2.25’.
 The years and the averages in the legend must follow any changes that will occur in the table.
 Is there a way of doing this?”

-Here is one way of making your legend follow the years in row 1 and the averages in row 14.
+Here’s one way of making your legend follow the years in row one and the averages in row 14.

 First of all, create this formula in a blank cell, eg. A17:

 =TEXT(B1,"0000")&" - Average "&TEXT(B14,"0.00")

 Then create this formula in say A18: